imqueue/imqueue.com/tutorial/auth-service.md

 - **Build client dynamically**.
 This is the way when client is build-up during the program code execution.
-In this case the remote service should be up and running as far as to build a client @imqueue will request remote service for it's interface description and generate a client from that description on-the-fly.
+In this case the remote service should be up and running, as far as to build a client @imqueue will request remote service for it's interface description and generate a client from that description on-the-fly.
 Such a method is pretty good when you want to avoid a need to take care about service interface changes, but has several disadvantages, like you are loosing a version control over your clients, type checking and IDE auto-complete functionality during development process.
-Yet another one disappointment is that you need to follow the correct sequence of service executions as far as you can not build the client when service is not running (or not callable).
+Yet another one disappointment is that you need to follow the correct order of service executions as far as you can not build the client when service is not running (or not callable).
 - **Build client statically**.
 This way provides an ability to generate client code for a remote service using @imqueue/cli command line tool.
   But any time remote service interface changes you will need to re-generate clients to match with a new version.
-Anyway this method is good when you need to detect and version changes in a service and gives an ability to TypeScript compiler to perform type-checks in your code as well as enables auto-complete functionality in your IDE during development.
+Anyway, this method is good when you need to detect and version changes in a service and gives an ability to TypeScript compiler to perform type-checks in your code, as well as enables auto-complete functionality in your IDE during development.
 When you build up your application architecture in away that all clients are located at one place - this method would be definitely the best choice.
 Yet another one advantage is that you